choria-io/mcorpc-ruby-support/README.md

 It's not possible to run the old MCollective daemon using this code or the resulting gem.

+This fork was made off version `2.12.0` of The Marionette Collective and have diverged since then, the changes made are not compatible with legacy MCollective.

 For further information please see [https://choria.io](https://choria.io/)